PDC8/FITS/README.md

 ## External Data:

 All required data (brands, sizes, colors, etc.) is stored in the database and initialized via `default_values.py`.
-No external dataset is needed.
+I (Peidong Chen) will email you my .env file so you don't have to setup our database structure and relationships.